stevelukehanson/nwhomephoto/README.md

 - Make a .txt properties file that describes the job.
 (Manual)
 - Copy images from the card to the computer.
 (Automated)
-- Manual Processes with Photomatix, Lightroom, and/or Photoshop.
+- Manually Process with Photomatix, Lightroom, and/or Photoshop.
 (Manual)
-- Combine "Lights On/Lights Off" images into Luminosity Layers.
+- Combine "Lights On/Lights Off" image pairs into single images.
 (Semi-Automated)
 - Assemble images to ship into the 'best' folder.
 (Manual)
 - Finalize images with Photoshop and Lightroom.
 (Manual)
 - Resize images into different pixel sizes.
 (Automated)